 Certification applies to all FIDO implementations including UAF server, UAF client, UAF authenticator, U2F server and U2F authenticator.
 Each implementation of one of these five services must be certified completely regardless if multiple implementations exist in the same device or service.
 Certification is associated with a specific implementation and not with a specific SDK or with a specific company: each implementation must be certified, and the certification stays associated with that implementation so long as the implementation does not change its functionality.

-The following sections outline the FIDO Certificate, FIDO First Implementer, and Confidential Certification.
+The following sections outline Specification Version Maintenance, FIDO First Implementer, and Specification Version Retirement.